Voilett-Roze/asus/Compile-Firmware-from-source.md

 On Linux systems, MacOS and older Windows versions, the easiest way to set up a virtual machine for builds is by using Canonical's Multipass.
 See [Setting up Build VM under Multipass](Setting-up-Build-VM-under-Multipass)

+### *Docker container as a build VM*

+For those who appreciate an even more abstracted build (and want to delegate the setup of the build VM to someone else), GNUTon has put together and maintains a Docker container with all the tools already set up.
+See [Setting up a build VM in Docker](/RMerl/asuswrt-merlin.ng/wiki/Setting-up-Build-VM-in-Docker) for links to his work.
+When using this, you can skip all the steps of the Linux environment setup and jump right to compiling.

 ### *Native builds on other Linux flavors*

 It is highly recommended to use Multipass to create a build VM instead of trying to build